callmecavs/knot.js/README.md

 ### Handle

+Note that all methods are chainable.

-To handle events, the Knot object exposes the following API:
+To handle events, the Knot emitter exposes the following API:

 #### on